HACKSSENTIAL RULES ~ CHAPTER V

 If the GM finds it more comfortable, he can replace the above numerical approach with a qualitative approach that ensures the same consistency:

-• Characters with average CO (5-6) have double the minimum MOV, which corresponds to the "base" MOV.
+• Characters with average CO (5-6) have double the minimum MOV, which corresponds to the “base” MOV, 8m/turn.

-• Characters with CO below (3-4) or above (7-8) the average have a disadvantage or advantage compared to the "base" MOV.
+• Characters with CO below (3-4) or above (7-8) the average have a disadvantage or advantage compared to the “base” MOV of ∓2m/turn.

 V.3 Load